Edwin Henrich coaching a client through a session at FSA Coaching

 Programmed

-Sets, reps, load, intent — written and held to.
+Sets, reps, load, intent, all written and held to.
 Strength is built in cycles, not single sessions.
-We progress what's working and adjust what isn't, every week.
+I progress what's working and adjust what isn't, every week.

 "Strong is a habit, not a peak."